kmoocdev/edx-platform/docs/en_us/platform_api/source/profile_images/profile_images.rst

 ..
 Profile Images API:

 ##################################################
-Profile Images API Profile Images Resource
+Profile Images API
 ##################################################

-With the Profile Images API **Profile Images** resource, you can complete the following tasks.
+This page contains information on using the Profile Images API to complete the following actions.

-* :ref:`Upload a profile image <Upload a Profile Image>`.
+* `Upload a Profile Image`_
-* :ref:`Remove profile images <Remove a Profile Image>`.
+* `Remove Profile Images`_

 .. _Upload a Profile Image: